marcoszanre/teamscallingservicehostednode/README.md

 ### Next Steps

-Following are some items could be considered for future versions of this repository, but feel free to add other suggestions.
+Following are some items that could be considered for improvements of this sample:

 - Validate bot incoming requests (best practice)
 - Integrate with Cognitive Services to leverage the audio clips to understand what was said and act accordingly